WHERE TO RIDE

 Cycling facilities in NSW come in a wide range of shapes and styles, from shared-use paths and trails to on-road infrastructure like bike lanes.

 In many communities across NSW riders can access shared paths - as well as an ever-expanding network of on-road bike facilities for getting to and around important regional centres.
 Shared paths offer car-free space to ride (though you'll usually share with pedestrians, hence the name), and in some cases take advantage of old rail corridors or other direct routes which connect quickly and easily.

 If you ride on a shared path then make sure to keep at least 1 metre distance from anyone walking.

 RIDING ON THE ROAD

 When riding on the road, it’s important to always wear a fitted helmet and use a bike with a bell and working lights.
-Bikes are considered as vehicles and have to comply with road rules and must stop at red lights and stop signs.
+Bikes are considered as vehicles and have to comply with road rules.
+You must stop at red lights and stop signs.

 It's generally recommended to favour roads with fewer cars and slower traffic speeds, such as neighbourhood residential streets - it may not always be the most direct, but it will be much more comfortable and may be more interesting as well!
 If you can't avoid riding on roads with speeds below 60 kph. try to favour those with bike lanes or other dedicated infrastructure (if possible).

 TIPS FOR NEW CYCLISTS: